Trump replaces H.R. McMaster as national security adviser with John Bolton

 A source familiar with those meetings said the two have spent more time recently getting to know each other, discussing Bolton's views and getting a better sense of each other.

-Initially there was a concern that if tapped Bolton would "absolutely go along with Trump," a source close to Bolton told CNN, adding that during their last meeting he went over and above to make clear he will do exactly what Trump wants.
+Initially there was a concern that Bolton had not made it clear enough that, if tapped, he would "absolutely go along with Trump," a source close to Bolton told CNN, adding that during their last meeting he went over and above to make clear he will do exactly what Trump wants.

 Bolton said on Fox News that he has been a prolific speaker and writer for years in Washington, but said that his past comments are now "behind me" and what matters is "what the President says."